wwu-remap/wwu-remap.github.io/docs/index.md

-# ReMAP
-ReMAP (Remote Monitoring Application in Psychiatry) is an application for Android and iOS developed and used for psychiatric research purposes at the Institute for Translational Psychiatry, University of Münster.

 ## Overview

+__ReMAP__ (Remote Monitoring Application in Psychiatry) is an application for Android and iOS developed and used for psychiatric research purposes at the Institute for Translational Psychiatry, University of Münster.

 The application provides several questionnaires concerning the user's mental health.
 Additionally, the app collects location and physical activity data in the background.
 The individual components are: